robenkleene/audio-references/ableton-live/ableton-live.md

 - Just freeze the track and it will be a `wav` file in the project folder, that you can copy somewhere else to save.

-## Simpler

-- A simple way to stop Simpler from transposing the sample is to just wrap it in a Drum Rack.
-- When in slice mode, the slices start at C1.
-- Hit the arrow in the upper-left to get a larger view of the sample.
-- To group to a drum rack, right-click and select "Group to Drum Rack".

 ## Clips

 ### Warp Markers